 In addition to premature aging, numerous undesired issues are associated with the accumulation of free radicals in the body.
-Side effects include skin, digestion, and mental health issues.
+The side effects of free radicals include skin, digestion, and mental health issues.

-When it comes to our skin, free radicals cause direct damage to our skin’s DNA, which results in accelerated skin aging.
-Cell damage may appear in several forms on your skin, including:
+What are free radicals in skin?
+Well, when it comes to our skin, free radicals cause direct damage to our skin’s DNA, which results in accelerated skin aging.
+Free radicals can cause cell damage and may appear in several forms on your skin, including:

-Over time, these side effects on your skin can grow to be more noticeable.
+Over time, these side effects of free radicals on your skin can grow to be more noticeable.
 It’s also worth noting that UV rays are the primary contributors to free radicals in skin, providing yet another good reason to apply SPF daily.

 Free radicals in foods can disrupt digestion.
 Oxidative stress is greater when you consume specific types of foods, which can be influenced by the way in which they’re prepared or cooked.

-In addition to the free radicals we create naturally through digestion, the biggest dietary culprits of free radicals include fried foods and alcohol.
+In addition to the free radicals we create naturally through digestion, the biggest dietary culprits of free radicals include processed foods, fried foods, and alcohol.

 Mental Health Concerns

-Free radicals play a major role in several mental health disorders by altering fats, proteins, and DNA.
+Free radicals play a major role in several mental health disorders, including anxiety, depression, and bipolar disorder, by altering fats, proteins, and DNA.